About

 ◆ A love for the Czech Republic

-This may not seem directly related to kogin, but I have a deep love for the Czech Republic.
+This is not directly related to kogin, but I love the Czech Republic.

 Thank you for being here.